puerari-dev/ai-summarizer/README.md

 3. **Summarize** the transcribed text using GPT-4.
 4. **Save** the transcription and summary as Markdown files.

+Now featuring a user-friendly web interface built with Streamlit!

 It supports:
 - Equal partitioning of the audio for large files.
 - Timestamp-based partitioning using timestamps found in the YouTube video description (if available).